8-Stage Learning Design Framework

 The intention is not to stereotype your students.
 Every student has a personal history, a personal story, but there is value in identifying trends in who your students are likely to be.
 This means modules and programmes are designed to be as close to students’ expectations, capabilities and learning intent as possible.
 In the long run, this saves a lot of supplemental support and adjustments required for a poorly designed course.

 Aiming to be Inclusive

-A good place to begin is drawing up a number of student profiles that represent the most diverse range of students you can imagine.
-I suggest drawing up four or five outlines of people and identifying them with a range of characteristics drawn from Thomas & May's 2010 work for the HEA.
-Use large pieces of paper or a flipchart and identify them as different from each other as possible.
-You do not have to put details against every single item but it is worth trying to be as complete as possible.
-You are likely to find this challenging, and interesting!
+A good place to begin is drawing up several student profiles that represent the most diverse range of students you can imagine.
+I suggest drawing up four or five outlines of people and identifying them with a range of characteristics drawn from Thomas & May’s 2010 work for the HEA.
+Use large pieces of paper or a flip-chart and identify them as different from each other as possible.
+You do not have to put details against every single item, but it is worth trying to be as complete as possible.
+You are likely to find this challenging and interesting!

-Try and spend the same amount of time on each of the four categories, and try not to get to distracted by any one individual.
-To do this properly will take several hours and as it throws up any number of questions so have someone in your course team make a note of all these emergent questions.
+Try and spend the same time on each of the four categories, and try not to get to distracted by any one individual.
+To do this properly will take several hours and as it throws up many questions so have someone in your course team make a note of all these emergent questions.

 |Circumstantial||Age; disability; paid/voluntary employment; caring responsibilities; geographical location; access to IT and transport services; flexibility; time available; entitlements; financial background and means; marital status.|

 |Educational||Level/type of entry qualifications; skills; ability; knowledge; educational experience; life and work experience; learning approaches.|

 |Cultural||Language; values; cultural capital; religion and belief; country of origin/residence, ethnicity/race; social background.|